Applied Optics Group

 10. Adrian Bradu, Konstantin Kapinchev, Frederick Barnes, and Adrian Podoleanu, “Master slave en-face OCT/SLO,” Biomed.
 Opt.
 Express 6, 3655-3669 (2015).

-MS-OCT has been successfully applied to many different OCT-based applications, including multi-modal imaging and extended-functionality OCT systems.
-This technique has been featured on OCT News in August 2016.
+LF-OCT has been successfully applied to many different OCT-based applications, including multi-modal imaging and extended-functionality OCT systems.

-A number of publications on the Master-Slave OCT applications can be seen below :
+A number of publications on the Leader-Follower OCT applications can be seen below :